andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ## Data Download
 ### The BoardGameGeek XML API
-All board games on BoardGameGeek (BGG) have a id assigned to them.
+All board games on BGG have a id assigned to them.
 For example, [Settlers of Catan](https://boardgamegeek.com/boardgame/13/catan) is located at `https://boardgamegeek.com/boardgame/13/catan`, with an id of `13`.
-From manual probing of the URLs, it appears the current maximum id for boardgames specifically is somewhere around `362383`.
+From manual probing of the URLs, it appears the current maximum id for boardgames somewhere around `362383`.

-Board game data can be downloaded for the [BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) by URI of the form:
+Board game data can be downloaded for the [BGG API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) by URI of the form:

 ```HTTP
 https://boardgamegeek.com/xmlapi2/thing?type=boardgame,&stats=1&id=1,4